ThomasDang93/programming-blog/README.md

 Quick start
 -----------
-These instructions assume that you have initiated a brand new Django project with `django-admin startproject ebdjango`.
+These instructions assume that you have initiated a brand new Django project with `django-admin startproject yourprojectname`.
 You should also create your own virtual environment with `virtualenv` to avoid package conflicts.

 ## Step 1
 In your new Django project, save your SECRET_ACCESS_KEY into a text editor.
 You will need it later.